VasylMagora/azure-iot-edge-get-started/README.md

 ![](./media/iotedge_list.png)

 <a name="Connectingtocloud"></a>
-# Step 4: Connecting device with the cloud
+# Step 4: Connecting the device with the cloud

-During Iot Device creation in Azure IoT Hub  you were provided with Primary connection string.
-Copy it to the clipboard and execute instruction, step "Configure the security daemon: Option 1: Manual Provisioning"
+During IoT Device creation in Azure IoT Hub  you were provided with Primary connection string.
+Copy it to the clipboard and execute the instruction, step "Configure the security daemon: Option 1: Manual Provisioning"

 https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux

-After instruction execution you should be able to see connected devices in your Azure Iot Hub.
+After instruction execution, you should be able to see connected devices in your Azure IoT Hub.
-Picture you see should be similar to:
+The picture you see should be similar to:

 ![](./media/azure-iot-device.png)

 <a name="Step5Deployment"></a>
-# Step 5: Deploying pre-build module
+# Step 5: Deploying the pre-build module

 Using instruction below deploy pre-build module that simulates temperature sensor: